ZaliahVertex/qrcode-generator/README.md

 1. Ask you for a URL
 2. Ask for a name for the output file
 3. Check if a logo.png file exists and add it to the center (will be resized to fit in the center.
-If you don't want a logo, please use the /otherversions
+   - If you don't want a logo, please use the /otherversions/QRGenerator.ps1 script instead!)
-/QRGenerator.ps1 script instead!)
+   - Make sure to move the script to the root folder, otherwise it won't parse the required DLL
-4. Generate both:
+5. Generate both:
    - A **terminal preview** using ASCII
    - A **PNG file** with customizable design
-5. Ask if you'd like to generate another
+6. Ask if you'd like to generate another